Eating Disorders

 Not only did I think I wasn’t good enough, but I also used aggressive and hateful words towards myself.
 Then, those words became actions.
 I decided to starve myself (among other things).

-The harm we do to ourselves and our loved ones with an Eating Disorder might seem slow and passive, but this does not make the intention any less furious or violent.
+The harm we do to ourselves and our loved ones with an eating disorder might seem slow and passive, but this does not make the intention any less furious or violent.
 Such illness is, obviously, a very different experience for each person who struggles with it.

 In my case, I never meant to hurt others, and I hated the attention I got because of my Anorexia.
 Instead, I genuinely believed I did not deserve food; I had to earn my tiny portions of fruit with long hours of intense exercise.